Military history of Newfoundland during World War II

-When the Second World War broke-out, the Dominion of Newfoundland was a Dominion governed directly from the United Kingdom via the Commission of Government.
-As Newfoundland was being administered by the Commission of Government, and had no functioning parliament, the British declaration of war on Germany automatically brought Newfoundland into a state of war with Germany on 3 September 1939.
+When the Second World War broke out, Newfoundland was a dominion governed directly by the United Kingdom via the Commission of Government.
+As Newfoundland was administered by the Commission of Government and had no functioning parliament, the British declaration of war on Germany on 3 September 1939 automatically brought Newfoundland into a state of war with Germany.

+In early 1941, United States Armed Forces were deployed to Newfoundland.

 Raising of the Newfoundland Militia

-The period between the two World Wars saw great political turmoil in the Dominion of Newfoundland, resulting in the suspension of responsible government and the appointing of the Commission of Government resulting in the Newfoundland reverting to the status of a Crown colony.
-The presence of the German Navy in Atlantic waters threatened the security of the colony, and in September 1939 it was decided to raise a local defence militia unit for the defence of the island.
+The period between the two world wars saw great political turmoil in the dominion of Newfoundland, resulting in the suspension of responsible government and the appointing of the Commission of Government, which led to Newfoundland reverting to de facto Crown colony status.
+The presence of the German Navy in Atlantic waters threatened the security of the country, and in September 1939 it was decided to raise a local defence militia unit for the defence of the island.
 The Newfoundland Militia was tasked with guarding strategic positions on the island, including the dry docks, water supply, and oil reserves in St. John's and the Newfoundland Broadcasting Company's radio station in Mount Pearl.
 Later, these guard duties were expanded to include the maintenance of a coastal defence battery on Bell Island to protect the Wabana Iron Ore Mines, and mines and docks throughout the rest of the island.
 Following the Fall of France in 1940, Newfoundland's defensive position was seen as being more precarious.
-This led to Canada assuming responsibility for the defence of Newfoundland with the establishment of 'W Force': various infantry, artillery, and anti-aircraft garrison forces to be stationed on the island.
+This led to Canada assuming responsibility for the defence of Newfoundland with the establishment of "W Force": various infantry, artillery, and anti-aircraft garrison forces to be stationed on the island.
 The Newfoundland Militia was immediately placed under command of W Force and, eventually, under command of a Canadian commanding officer.

-In addition to its infantry defence duties Newfoundland also maintained the 1st Coastal Defence Battery, a coastal defence battery on Bell Island to protect the approaches to the island where bulk carriers loaded iron ore from the Bell Island Mines.
-On the night of September 4, 1942 U-513 entered Conception Bay and sunk the SS Saganaga and SS Lord Strathcona.
-Responding to naval ships firing their guns at a target in the water, 1st Coastal Defence Battery manned their guns and attempted to fire on the same location; however, the U-Boat escaped.
-This was the only occasion that 1st Coastal Defence Battery fired its guns in anger.
+In addition to its infantry defence duties, Newfoundland also maintained the 1st Coastal Defence Battery, a coastal defence battery on Bell Island to protect the approaches to the island where bulk carriers loaded iron ore from the Bell Island Mines.
+On the night of September 4, 1942 German submarine U-513 entered Conception Bay and sunk SS Saganaga and SS Lord Strathcona.
+Responding to naval ships firing their guns at a target in the water, the 1st Coastal Defence Battery manned their guns and attempted to fire on the same location; however, the U-boat escaped.
+This was the only occasion that 1st Coastal Defence Battery fired its guns in action.